-Other forms of itchy rash may develop when people ingest substances.
-Allergic reaction to medicines or even to some foods may result in rash or hives occurring.
+Other forms of a rash may develop when people ingest substances.
+An allergic reaction to medicines or even to some foods may result in rash or hives occurring.
 As a side effect, some medications cause rash, though this may or may not be considered as an allergic reaction.

 Some itchy rashes may not always have the same cause.
 People can develop hives under numerous circumstances, from allergy, stress, or for no determinable reason.
 These are bumps on the skin that may require some time to resolve, or that may resolve quickly without treatment.